 Loud noises and the commotion of 4th of July celebrations can easily make your pet stressed and scared.
-Your dog is very sensitive to noises, and can hear everything humans hear, only 4 times louder.
-Loud noises often cause pets to run away from home, dig at the floor, hide in small places, or pace back and forth.
-More pets get lost on Independence Day than any other day of the year.
+Your dog is very sensitive to noises, and can hear 4 times louder than the average human.
+Loud noises can often cause pets to run away from home, dig at the floor, hide in small places, or pace back and forth.
+Statistically it is shown, More pets get lost, on Independence Day than any other day of the year.

 What have you tried to help keep your pet calm during fireworks?
 We’d love to hear what works for your furry friend!